UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-deploy/overview.md

 #### Version 86

 * Removed support for Submit Job and Wait For Job steps to run outside the mainframe systems
-* Fixed Submit Job issue with incorrect formatting - PH57188
+* Fixed APAR PH57188 - SUBMIT JOB INCORRECT FORMATTING WHEN JCL LINE EXCEEDS 72 CHARACTERS

 #### Version 85